What is Recruitment Marketing? - Complete Guide

 In addition to effective communication, remote workers need to be able to work independently and be good at managing their time, staying on task, and minimizing interruptions and distractions.

-For work from home positions and hybrid positions, you want to hire employees who can take the initiative to collaborate with in-office and other remote staff.
+For work-from-home positions and hybrid positions, you want to hire employees who can take the initiative to collaborate with in-office and other remote staff.
 Seek out candidates who are comfortable initiating video or phone meetings and chatting over messaging apps with colleagues to help mimic some of the impromptu conversations that happen inside the office.
-This ability helps combat the illusion that remote workers aren’t as responsive and available are probably going to be more effective than someone who isn’t
+This ability helps combat the illusion that remote workers aren’t as responsive and available and are probably going to be more effective than someone who isn’t

 Because there’s not as much time for feedback and conversation when a person works from home, successful remote employees need to be confident in their abilities and expertise.
 Furthermore, there will be times when an employee working from home won’t be able to reach a manager or colleague and will have to make a snap decision.
 Being able to face the outcome (for good or ill) afterwards requires confidence and the integrity to admit any mistakes.